 Oliver Vistisen, GRC Products Director at SureCloud explores the forthcoming extension to the SMCR regulation, and why organizations should be looking to technology to reduce its impact.

-Despite being in place since 2016, the Senior Managers & Certification Regime (SMCR) has received plenty of renewed attention over recent months, and for a good reason!
-As of this December, the regime will be extended to cover all FCA Solo-Regulated firms, an additional 50,000 businesses.
+As of December 2019, the SMCR regulation was extended to cover all FCA Solo-Regulated firms, an additional 50,000 businesses.
 Previously, only the top 350 firms such as banks, building societies, credit unions, the largest investment firms and UK branches of foreign banks had to comply.
-Now even the smallest organizations and sole traders will have to be concerned, as will those branch owners residing beyond the UK.
+Now even the smallest organisations and sole traders will have to be concerned, as will those branch owners residing beyond the UK.

 Whilst the challenges posed by SMCR has been limited for larger firms who have more experience and capacity to deal with the demands of the regulations, the resources needed to support the processes and documentation required can be substantial for smaller businesses.
 These firms will need to quickly assess their governance and compliance management facilities and determine how these would need to adapt to address SMCR’s requirements.

-To the firms experiencing the SMCR for the first time, the first step is to identify what parts of the regulation are actually applicable.
-To do so, they will need to establish which tier of company they belong to: Limited Scope, Core and Enhanced.
-Depending on which level their organization is, they will need to scour through the FCA’s 80-page handbook to determine what they do and don’t need to do.
+To the firms experiencing the SMCR for the first time, the first step is to identify what parts of the regulation are applicable.
+To do so, they will need to establish which tier of the company they belong to: Limited Scope, Core and Enhanced.
+Depending on which level their organisation is, they will need to scour through the FCA’s 80-page handbook to determine what they do and don’t need to do.
 And that is just for solo-regulated firms – insurers have a separate guide altogether.

-Coupled with the broader complexities of an increasing number of regulatory compliance frameworks, along with increasingly dynamic and evolving approaches to governance, these challenges mean that financial organizations will be under pressure.
+Coupled with the broader complexities of an increasing number of regulatory compliance frameworks, along with increasingly dynamic and evolving approaches to governance, these challenges mean that financial organisations will be under pressure.
 They will be pressurized to build extra administration into every working day and to ensure that all the records they keep are accurate and up to date.

 One traditional approach to recording regulatory compliance activity is with the humble spreadsheet.
 They are the foundation for a vast array of core businesses processes and can unlock valuable intelligence and insights.
-While they are widely used for a reason, organizations should think carefully before building their approach for SMCR compliance around them.
+While they are widely used for a reason, organisations should think carefully before building their approach for SMCR compliance around them.

 When different stakeholders need to access and, crucially, update the same centralized data source, spreadsheet data can be inconsistent, with errors made in the entry.
 This can cause problems in terms of consistency and efficiency.
-They can slow organizations down rather than speeding them up.
+They can slow organisations down rather than speeding them up.
 Neither businesses nor the regulators themselves want regulatory compliance processes to become a substantial brake on business innovation and growth.

 As recently reported in the Financial Times, an accurate understanding of management responsibilities is a key starting point for SMCR compliance, and senior managers will also need enhanced management information.
-In other words, comprehensive visibility of consistent information is the vital foundation of SMCR compliance – and this should direct organizations building up to the SMCR, towards more specialist technology solutions than manual spreadsheets and emails.
+In other words, comprehensive visibility of consistent information is the vital foundation of SMCR compliance – and this should direct organisations building up to the SMCR, towards more specialist technology solutions than manual spreadsheets and emails.

 Most technology suppliers working in the SMCR compliance field take one of two broad approaches.
-They either focus on reconciling – that is, guiding their customers through the various requirements of the compliance framework in question, or they focus on HR – that is, profiling the employees within the organization.
-This approach clearly focuses more closely on the training and education side of the SMCR, enabling organizations to gain a top-level view of all staff, and where their compliance training is up to.
+They either focus on reconciling – that is, guiding their customers through the various requirements of the compliance framework in question, or they focus on HR – that is, profiling the employees within the organisation.
+This approach clearly focuses more closely on the training and education side of the SMCR, enabling organisations to gain a top-level view of all staff, and where their compliance training is up to.
 Such an approach needs to account for continually adding new employee profiles as new individuals join the business.

-This is far quicker, more accurate and less cumbersome than using a series of spreadsheets, emails and communication channels to manage these particularly personal aspects of SMCR compliance.
+This is far quicker, more accurate and less cumbersome than using a series of spreadsheets, emails, and communication channels to manage these particularly personal aspects of SMCR compliance.
 Spreadsheets are still a vital business tool – just not when it comes to SMCR.

 SureCloud connects the dots with Integrated Risk Management solutions enabling you to make better decisions and achieve your desired business outcomes.
 SureCloud is underpinned by a highly configurable technology platform, which is simple, intuitive and flexible.
 Unlike other GRC Platform providers, SureCloud is adaptable enough to fit your current business processes without forcing you to make concessions during implementation; meaning you get immediate and sustained value from the outset.